Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ```

-### lab2h.py - Validating User Input with a While Loop
+### Task6.py - Validating User Input with a While Loop
 **Objective:** To use a while loop to repeatedly prompt the user for a 4-digit PIN until the correct value is entered.

 **Instructions:**
-- Open lab2h.py and fill in the required fields in the comment section.
+- Create a new file `task6.py` and add the comment section at the top.
 - Create a variable called `pin`.
 Use the `input()` function to ask the user to enter a 4-digit PIN.
 - Use a while loop to keep asking for the PIN until the user enters the correct PIN `1234`.
 - Add a validation check to ensure the user enters exactly 4 digits and that all characters are numeric.